 Ali is certainly an engaging actor, and the fight sequences are exciting, particularly if, like me, you’ve forgotten who won which fights.
 But despite the promise of the ads to discover the “real” Ali, you don’t learn much about him that you didn’t already know from the papers.

 That “Leave your brains at home” line?
 Who knew we'd be doing that for the next 40 years?
+And counting.

 The False Positives in the 29% Rotten Tomatoes Rating of 'Batman v Superman'

 'Batman v Superman: Dawn of Justice' currently has a 29% rating on Rotten Tomatoes, which is rotten indeed, but I got curious about those critics that liked it.
 As in: What exactly did they like about it?